alidehkhodaei/kotlin-cheat-sheet/README.md

 }
 ```

-### Delegation <a name="delegation"></a>
+### Delegation Pattern<a name="delegation-pattern"></a>
-The Delegation pattern has proven to be a good alternative to implementation inheritance, and Kotlin supports it natively requiring zero boilerplate code.
+Kotlin supports easy implementation of the delegation pattern on the native level without any boilerplate code.

 ```kotlin
 interface Base {